aloix123/SwiftCodeHub/README.md

 3️⃣ Set Up PostgreSQL Database
    $ docker-compose up db --build

-4️⃣ In another terminal run tests
+4️⃣ if database setup is finished.In another terminal run tests and in project directory
    $ docker-compose up swiftcode-test --build

 5️⃣ In another termianl run the backend